If you hear "heartbeat" thumping in your ear, it may be pulsatile tinnitus

 A. What you describe sounds like pulsatile tinnitus (pronounced TIN-nih-tus or tin-NITE-us).
-It is a type of rhythmic thumping, throbbing, or whooshing only you can hear that is often in time with the heartbeat.
+It is a type of rhythmic thumping, pulsing, throbbing, or whooshing only you can hear that is often in time with the heartbeat.
 Most people with pulsatile tinnitus hear the sound in one ear, though some hear it in both.
 The sound is the result of turbulent flow in blood vessels in the neck or head.
 The most common causes of pulsatile tinnitus include the following:

 Conductive hearing loss.
 This is usually caused by an infection or inflammation of the middle ear or the accumulation of fluid there.
 Sometimes it is caused by problems with the ossicles (small bones involved in hearing).
 This type of hearing loss intensifies internal head noises — sounds like breathing, chewing, and blood flowing through the ear.
 A conductive hearing loss also makes it easier to hear blood flowing through two large vessels that travel through each ear, the carotid artery and the jugular vein, which circulate blood to and from the brain.

 Carotid artery disease.
 The accumulation of fatty plaque inside the carotid arteries can create the kind of turbulent blood flow that resounds as pulsatile tinnitus.